synestize/synestizer/docs/Javascript_details.md

 and a smaller number of files which include the functionality..
 It's the dominant build system right now for web apps, at least for community-supported react-based ones.

 Webpack works by magic, as far as I can tell, and it has fearsomely complicated and poorly explained configuration.
 Nonetheless, everyone uses it and so we ignore it and just GO here.

 `webpack.config.js` has all our configuration, which does various things

 * Compules JSX to JS, to support React
 * compresses the javascript in development mode
   * there is an alternative competitor [escompress](https://github.com/escompress/escompress), which [integrates to Babel es6](https://github.com/escompress/babel-preset-escompress).
-  * I recomend using just one plugin, [https://www.npmjs.com/package/babel-plugin-transform-dead-code-elimination]
+  * I recommend using just one plugin, [https://www.npmjs.com/package/babel-plugin-transform-dead-code-elimination], which somewhat reduced the JS size (but not as well as uglifyjs!)
   *  NB: Usually you see this with UglifyJS2, but it [doesn't support ES6](https://github.com/mishoo/UglifyJS2/issues/448) booooring
   * However if we really wanted to use that, there is [babel-plugin-uglify](https://www.npmjs.com/package/babel-plugin-uglify) which does it at the babel layer, so we could compile to ES5 and uglify?